-I have two bikes that I put together myself, but I don't ride as much or as often as you might expect from a bicycle mechanic.
+I don't ride as much or as often as you might expect from a bicycle mechanic.
 I like rock-climbing, bouldering, to be specific.
 I also got into tennis this past summer, and I love it (get it?
 A little tennis pun there).
-I just have too many things I like doing, when I have the energy, that is, and that isn't as often as I'd like.
+I just have too many things I like doing, when I have the energy, which isn't as often as I'd like.
 I've heard it enough times to know that I'm pretty funny, I mean, I crack myself up sometimes/regularly.
 Puns are always appreciated, and the sharper the wit, the better.
 I appreciate intelligent humour because as Tina Fey says, "You can tell a lot about a person by what they laugh at."

 I'm serious and deliberate about things that are important to me, such as self-improvement and mindfulness.
 I aim for what Brené Brown, one of my favourite authors, calls "wholehearted living," the willingness to be vulnerable, to be imperfect, gracious and compassionate.

 I read A LOT.
 I prefer non-fiction, but "The Alchemist" softened my distaste for fiction, just slightly.
 I'm obsessed with reading anything that has to do with the brain, from psychology to neuroplasticity to mental health.
-Issues of "Scientific American Mind," "Psychology Today," and "Mindful" litter my condo, along with the Humans Of New York book.
-Malcolm Gladwell fills my iPad.
+Issues of "Scientific American Mind," "Psychology Today," and "Mindful" litter my condo, Malcolm Gladwell fills my iPad.

 Historically, I don't watch TV, but I got talked into a free trial period so now I do, until November, anyway.
 I like watching baseball because of the nice, green fields, and I appreciate the pace of the game.
 I watch DIY shows quite a bit, but I've also had some pretty successful DIY projects, so I feel it is justified.
 Once I cancel the cable, I'll go back to using Apple TV and Netflix for movies and TED talks.